CA-CST-SII/Software-Standards/Java_Standards.md

 Moreover, prefer unchecked exceptions for all programming errors:  unchecked exceptions have the benefit of not forcing the client API to explicitly deal with them.
 They propagate to where you want to catch them, or they go all the way out and get reported.
 The Java API has many unchecked exceptions, such as nullPointerException, IllegalArgumentException, and IllegalStateException.
 Work with standard exceptions provided in Java rather than creating my own.
 They make my code easy to understand and avoid increasing the memory footprint of code.

-====Preserve encapsulation====
+####Preserve encapsulation####
 Never let implementation-specific checked exceptions escalate to the higher layers.
 For example, do not propagate SQLException from data access code to the business objects layer.
 Business objects layer do not need to know about SQLException.
 You have two options:
-*Convert SQLException into another checked exception, if the client code is expected to recuperate from the exception.
+* Convert SQLException into another checked exception, if the client code is expected to recuperate from the exception.
-*Convert SQLException into an unchecked exception, if the client code cannot do anything about it.
+* Convert SQLException into an unchecked exception, if the client code cannot do anything about it.
 Most of the time, client code cannot do anything about SQLExceptions.
 Do not hesitate to convert them into unchecked exceptions.
 Consider the following piece of code:
 <pre>
 public void dataAccessCode(){